bgoonz/docs-collection/github/developers/apps/managing-github-apps/index.md

 ---
 title: Managing GitHub Apps
-intro: 'After you create and register a GitHub App, you can make modifications to the app, change permissions, transfer ownership, and delete the app.'
+intro: "After you create and register a GitHub App, you can make modifications to the app, change permissions, transfer ownership, and delete the app."
 redirect_from:
   - /apps/building-integrations/managing-github-apps/
   - /apps/managing-github-apps
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - GitHub Apps
 children: